Outfled/iTunes-Discord-RPC/README.md

 -Make sure you have iTunes running

+-Start playing _any_ song that you have downloaded

 -Run albumexport.exe (src/albumexport.exe)

 -Once completed, which can take a bit of time depending on how big your library is, albumexport.exe will print the total number of discord applications you will need to create.
 Complete & repeat step 2 however many times albumexport.exe printed.